eltiare/carrierwave-vips/README.markdown

 Please note that GIF writing is not supported by libvips, and therefore cannot be supported by ruby-vips nor this library.
 GIF reading is still supported.

 In order to use the strip method, a recent version of libvips is required.
-Tested on 7.30 on Debian
+Tested on 7.30 on Debian + OS X 10.7.3/HomeBrew

 Contributors
 ---------------------